 The market was first established between the 18th and 19th centuries.
 It’s hard to imagine, but Chawri Bazar was originally lined with havelis, beautiful town homes belonging to the wealthy.

 It was a popular promenade, especially among men as this is where the famous taiwafs resided and entertained.
-Taiwafs were the most accomplished of courtesans.
-They were skilled dancers, singers and entertainers with considerable influence whose patrons were nobility.
+Taiwafs were the most accomplished of courtesans, and they had considerable influence.
+They were skilled dancers, singers and entertainers whose patrons were nobility.

 If you look above the shops of Chawri Bazar you can still some see of these havelis with their long balconies and intricately carved arches.
 During the Mutiny of 1857 many havelis were destroyed and the taiwafs were subsequently moved to MG Road (considered the Red Light district), gradually losing their power and prestige.